A convolutional approach to bounding the number of polyominoes: Improving the bound of Klarner and Rivest

 Let us analyze the generating functions $\phi_e(x),\phi_f(x),\phi_g(x),\phi_h(x),\phi_l(x),\phi_m(x)$ of the corresponding new sequences, e.g., $\phi_e(x)=\sum_{n\ge 1} \hat{E}(n) x^n$.
 It follows that

 Usually, one would estimate the growth rates with the traditional singularity analysis, which may not be elementary enough for everyone.
-For the sake of upper bounds only, we use the following result. \begin{lemma} If there are positive values $e,f,g,h,l,m$ and $x$ so that $e,f,g,h,l,m \ge x$ and
+Moreover, rigorously bounding the growth rates of such a complex system may be not easy with singularity analysis.
+For the sake of upper bounds only, we use the following approach.
+To the best of our knowledge, the approach, despite being elementary, is new. \begin{lemma} If there are positive values $e,f,g,h,l,m$ and $x$ so that

 then the growth rates of $E(n),F(n),G(n),H(n),L(n),M(n)$ are at most